Inspiring visit to Genoa, a fusion of Medieval, Renaissance & Baroque influence

 We shall stay at the charming 4* Hotel Bristol Palace.
 This is an excellently located central hotel with large, comfortable public rooms and a small, delightful café/restaurant which serves light lunches and suppers.
 All the bedrooms are large, have high ceilings and are surprisingly quiet for a city centre hotel.

 Day by day

 - Day 1: Monday 25 May

-- We fly from London Gatwick to Genoa arriving at midday.
+- We fly from London Gatwick to Genoa arriving mid-morning.
 It is a short journey into Genoa to check into our hotel.
 After some free time for lunch, not included, we have an Introductory Walk.
 The Ducal Palace is Medieval in origin and was the residence of the city’s ducal rulers, the Doges.
 It is now a cultural centre.
 Genoa’s Duomo is a fascinating mix, combining Medieval origins with later Renaissance internal alterations.
 It contains a wonderful Rubens altarpiece and an excellent treasury which we shall visit.
 Rubens also painted in the nearby Church of the Gesù.
 We end our initial exploration with a visit to San Matteo, set in a lovely piazza, the parish church of the Doria family who commissioned many changes and embellishments.
 We return to our hotel and an early group dinner in its restaurant – wine, water and coffee are included in all group dinners and lunches.

 - Day 2: Tuesday 26 May